kostaskougios/functions-remote-examples/docs/sockets.md

 - Scala api's that talk to each other and don't require http to do so.
 - Performance is important, i.e. 10x more throughput than http4s because there is no http-protocol overhead.

-We will create a server that can serve calls to the `LsFunctions` trait:
+We will create a server that can serve calls to the `LsFunctions` trait with both avro and json serialization.
+The exported functions:

 ```scala
 trait LsFunctions: